 IN THIS SECTION:

-Dry needling is a modality that aims to relieve trigger points, however it may not be suitable for everybody. more »
+Dry needling is a modality that aims to relieve trigger points and reduce pain, however it may not be suitable for everybody. more »

 Exercise and stretching programs